weaviate/weaviate/CONTRIBUTE.md

 - Your feature branch always has the develop branch as a starting point.
 - When you are done you can merge your feature into the develop branch _or_ you can request a merge.
 - The master branch is protected.

+### Tagging your commit

+Always add a refference to your issue to your git commit.

+For example: `gh-100: This is the commit message`

+AKA: smart commits